monanadmin/monanadmin.github.io/trainings_1_MONAN.md

-### 1st MONAN, MPAS-A and MPAS-JEDI Scientific Training - August 12th to 16th, 2024
+### 1st Community Training of MONAN/MPAS-A and MPAS-JEDI - August 12th to 16th, 2024

 (A): refers to Auditorium - (TR): refers to Training Room